The Fundamentals of Stock Market- Must Know Terms

 From the perspective of an investor, it is always better to invest in a company with higher EPS as it means that the company is generating greater profits.

 Price to Earnings Ratio (P/E): The Price to Earnings ratio is one of the most widely used financial ratio analysis among the investors for a very long time.
 A high P/E ratio generally shows that the investor is paying more for the share.
 As a thumb rule, a low P/E ratio is preferred while buying a stock, but the definition of ‘low’ varies from industries to industries.
-So, different sectors (Ex Automobile, Banks etc) have different P/E ratios for the companies in their sector, and comparing the P/E ratio of company of one sector with P/E ratio of company of another sector will be insignificant.
-However, you can use P/E ratio to compare the companies in the same sector, preferring one with low P/E. The P/E ratio is calculated using this formula:
+So, different sectors (Ex Automobile, Banks etc) have different P/E ratios for the companies in their sector, and comparing the P/E ratio of the company of one sector with P/E ratio of the company of another sector will be insignificant.
+However, you can use the P/E ratio to compare the companies in the same sector, preferring one with low P/E. The P/E ratio is calculated using this formula:

 Price to Earnings Ratio= (Price Per Share) / ( Earnings Per Share)